Deportation

 If the immigration officials (state police) do not stay on the aircraft, it is quite simple to stand up as soon as they have left the plane, and to go straight to the pilot and insist on having a conversation with him/her.
 Explain that you do not want to fly, and that he/she should not conduct this deportation.
 Explain clearly that you are not flying on your own free will and that you will fight to defend yourself if necessary.

 If the immigration officials stay on the plane and intend to fly with you as „safety monitoring“, you should still try to reach the pilot.
 If the immigration officials prevent you from doing this by cuffing you or holding you, you can protest with loud screams, once the first passengers are on board the plane.
 Still try to reach the pilot and to tell him that you will resist.
+There are hundreds of cases in which pilots refuse in the end to carry out a deportation every year.

 5. What happens when a deportation is successfully prevented, or must be aborted?

+ATTENTION: resistance can result in being detained until the authorities make another attempt to deport you.
 The German officials will usually try to continue to conduct the deportation.
 If the deportation was proceeded by detention, you will firstly be brought back to detention.
-If there is no custody order, you will be sent back again to the place where you live in Germany.
+In some cases, if there is no custody order, you will be sent back again to the place where you live in Germany.
 In either case there is little time to continue to fight your deportation using legal or political means.
 After a prevented deportation there is always the danger of an arrest warrant, so simply to wait would be unsafe.
 Contact a lawyer or legal advice centre immediately.

 6. What happens when the deportation takes place within the European Union (Dublin III Regulation), because my fingerprints were recorded in another EU country?